-The fuse used should be a type MDL-3A (or MDX-3A) with a SLO-BLO characteristic.
+The fuse used should be a type MDL-3A with a SLO-BLO characteristic.
 Ordinary fuses must not be used.
 Avoid over fusing.
 If the fuse blows repeatedly without apparent cause, promptly return the instrument for repair as it may be faulty.